aleksibovellan/wazuh-alerts-to-signal/README.md

 ```

 ## Script Files
-Save these two scripts into your local or other desired directory, and check them for all usernames, passwords and location paths to match your setup.
+Save these included two scripts into your local or other desired directory, where they are allowed to run using cron, and check them for all mentioned usernames, passwords and location paths to match your own setup.

 ### \~/refresh\_token.sh

 Bash script provided in the repo under `refresh_token.sh`.
-This refreshes the Wazuh API admin token into memory so that it doesn't suddenly expire - for the alert fetch python script to continue working automatically in the background.
+This script refreshes the Wazuh API admin token in memory in intervals, so that it doesn't suddenly expire and thus stop the alerts from transmitting into Signal.

 ### \~/fetch\_alerts\_and\_send.py